Mirror host

 • Power statistics can be logged in custom formats for later retrieval and analysis

-• Shutdowns and other procedures may be tested without stressing actual UPS hardware by simulating status values with the dummycons pseudo-driver.
-Anything which can happen in a driver can be replicated with dummycons.
+• Shutdowns and other procedures may be tested without stressing actual UPS hardware by simulating status values with the dummy-ups pseudo-driver.
+Anything that can happen in a driver can be replicated with dummy-ups.

 Monitoring diagrams

 These are the most common situations for monitoring UPS hardware.
-Other ways are possible, but they are mostly variants on these four.
+Other ways are possible, but they are mostly variations of these four.

-Note that these examples show serial communications for simplicity, but USB and SNMP monitoring is also possible.
+Note these examples show serial communications for simplicity, but USB or SNMP or any other monitoring is also possible.

 "Simple" configuration